India's repeal of 1898 Lepers Act is small step but giant leaps remain

 - provide access to education and employment

 - and give land rights – many live in the 750 clusters called leprosy colonies built on Government land with no option to have legal ownership of the homes they’ve lived in most of their lives

-Sian Arulanantham is TLM England and Wales’ Head of Programmes overseeing the organisation’s work in India.
+Sian Arulanantham is The Leprosy Mission England and Wales’ Head of Programmes overseeing the organisation’s work in India.
 She said: “Our biggest challenge is the stigma that stops people from seeking treatment and exercising their rights as citizens of India.